Our Organic Certification

 Some people have asked us about lye and potash and if they're harsh or dangerous.
 On their own, yes, these are very caustic materials.
 But, when used to make soap, the finished product is not dangerous, and, if made properly, not harsh.
 That's because the alkali has combined with the oils to create a new substance, soap, and there is no leftover lye or potash.
 Over the years, lye soap has earned a bad reputation.
 It brings to mind Grannie from the Beverly Hillbillies and her harsh "lye soap."
 But that was because in years past, we didn't have the technology we do today with saponification tables, digital scales, and a wide variety of wonderful oils.
 We now know exactly how much lye to add to which certain oils to make a bar that lathers and that's still gentle.
 Our soaps (both liquid and bars) go through the superfatting process, meaning that just a little extra oil is added so that we are sure there is no free alkali in the bar or liquid.
 An appropriate curing time is also key to a gentle soap.
 Additionally, we add extra vegetable glycerin to keep the soap super moisturizing.
 There is no lye that is dumped in to wastewater during the saponification process, and the environmental impact is very low as there are no fumes, dust, or pollution created during this process.
 True soaps, both liquid and solid, are THE most natural, healthy, and eco-friendly way to clean yourself and your family.

 We wanted to make a salt scrub that was a do-it-all product.
 We wanted something moisturizing, cleansing, and exfoliating.
 Being based near the Great Salt Lake, we have a great local supply of quality salt, so we chose it as our exfoliator.
-Then, we needed something to moisturize, so we added organic oils and vegetable glycerin.
+Then, we needed something to moisturize, so we added organic oils and organic vegetable glycerin.
 Finally, we needed something to give the cleansing properties and lather.
-Our first choice, of course was castille soap...but there's a problem.
-When you add salt to a true soap, it turns the soap in to a scummy mush that's un-useable.
-So, we chose the next best thing--decyl polyglucose.
-Decyl polyglucose is a naturally-sourced detergent made from sugar and corn, scores a 0 in the Cosmetics Database and has no known risks or hazards.
+Our first choice, of course was castile soap...but there's a problem.
+When you add salt to a true soap, it turns the soap into funky chunks.
+So, we chose the next best thing: decyl glucoside.
+Decyl glucoside is a naturally-sourced detergent, scores a 0 in the Cosmetics Database and has no known risks or hazards.
+(I use it regularly at full strength for cleaning dishes and even washing my hair.)

 Our Organic Certificate